radareorg/radare2-book/disassembling/adding_metadata.md

                0x00000002    0000         add [rax], al

-The `C` command allows to change type for a byte range.
-Three basic types are: code (disassembly is done using asm.arch), data (a byte array) or string.
+The `C?` family of commands lets you mark a range as one of several kinds of types.
+Three basic types are: code (disassembly is done using asm.arch), data (an array of data elements) or string.
+Use the `Cs` comand to define a string, use the `Cd` command for defining an array of data elements, and use the `Cf` command to define more complex data structures like structs.

-It is easier to manage data types conversion in the visual mode, because the action is bound to "d" key, short for "data type change".
-Use the cursor to select a range of bytes (press `c` key to toggle cursor mode and use HJKL keys to expand selection) and then press 'ds' to convert it to a string.
-Alternatively, you can use the `Cs` command from the shell:
+Annotating data types is most easily done in visual mode, using the "d" key, short for "data type change".
+To First, use the cursor to select a range of bytes (press `c` key to toggle cursor mode and use HJKL keys to expand selection), then press 'd' to get a menu of possible actions/types.
+For example, to mark the range as a string, use the 's' option from the menu.
+You can achieve the same result from the shell using the `Cs` command:

      [0x00000000]> f string_foo @ 0x800
      [0x00000000]> Cs 10 @ string_foo

-The folding/unfolding support is quite premature, but the idea comes from "folder" concept found in Vim editor.
-You can select a range of bytes in the disassembly view and press '<' to fold them in a single line, or '>' to unfold them.
-This is used to improve readability by hiding unimportant portions of code/data.

-The `Cm` command is used to define a memory format string (the same used by the `pf` command).
+The `Cf` command is used to define a memory format string (the same used by the `pf` command).
 Here's a example:

       [0x7fd9f13ae630]> Cf 16 2xi foo bar
       [0x7fd9f13ae630]> pd